anoelsm/anoelsm.github.io/modelling_phytoplankton_communities.md

 N.0 <- 0.8 #Deep concentration of nutrients

 # Set up your initial conditions (i.e. t=0)
+#Here we switch to using mmol phosphorous per $m^-3$ because we want nutrient concentration and abundances to be in the same units for ease of calculations.
 P.init <- 1
 Z.init<- 1
 N.init <- 1